DorianDepriester/Elasticipy/docs/source/index.rst

 - Multidimensional arrays of strain and stress tensors,
 - Rotation of tensors,
 - Integration with crystal symmetry groups,
-- Visualization and tutorials for ease of use.
+- Visualization and tutorials for ease of use,
+- A graphical user interface to plot the spatial dependence of engineering constants

 Elasticipy streamlines the exploration of linear elasticity, making it accessible for applications in materials science, geophysics, and mechanical engineering.